dss-neto/landing-page-project/README.md

 ## Description

-The goal of this project is solidifying front-end skills through the aid of Flexbox.
+The goal of this project is solidifying front-end skills with the aid of Flexbox.

 ## Acknowledgments